wp-plugins/wp-super-cache-clear-cache-menu/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-Updated and corrected readme.txt.
+Updated the code to fix the bug inspirationdate found: "The link added is relative so it doesn't work when the toolbar is displayed on the frontend".
+Thanks.

 == Contact ==